Judging a book by its cover

 - H. Beam Piper's The Complete Paratime from Ace Books.

 - Proofread the book.
 This is a dying craft.
-Using a spell-checker program is fine, but also allow time to have the book leisurely close-read by several literate proofreaders.
+Using a spell-checker program is fine, but not sufficient; also allow time to have the book leisurely close-read by several literate proofreaders.
+I'm not asking for perfection, but please try.

 - There seems to be an increasing percentage of under-proofread books, even scholarly volumes from university presses.